CTA Blue Line renovations at Belmont, Jefferson Park begin Tuesday

 "It'll make me feel safer," said Kathleen McCarthy, a Blue Line rider.
 "Well, better lighting, you'll be able to see what's around you better.
 I think it'll be good for the station."

-Belmont and Jefferson Park are two of the Blue Line's busiest stops, with millions of riders using the trains each day.
+Belmont and Jefferson Park are two of the Blue Line's busiest stops.

 "Belmont Blue and Jefferson Park are two of the CTA'S busiest and most critical rail-to-bus transfer stations.
 Combined, they serve nearly 4 million rail passengers each year and hundreds of thousands of bus customers," CTA President Dorval Carter said.